 Hard to watch, compelling, and cast with top-notch talents like Elisabeth Moss and Gwendoline Christie, the show is a must-see for crime fans.

-It follows as a sequel to the original Top of The Lake, set in New Zealand, which is an equally compelling story.
+It follows as a sequel to the original Top of The Lake, a detective series set in New Zealand, which is an equally compelling story.

 Troppo, Amazon Freevee (2022)

 In the tropical heat of Australia, police officer Ted Conkaffey finds his life and career interrupted when he is falsely accused of a horrific crime.